 Our generous corporate investors are an important part of The Library Project’s success.
 Our corporate investors provide us with the ability to fulfill our mission as well as expand our organization.
 The following are our most generous corporate investors, having donated at least US$25,000.

 United Technologies Corporation (UTC) is an American multinational conglomerate headquartered in Hartford, Connecticut.
 It researches, develops, and manufactures high-technology products in numerous areas, including aircraft engines, helicopters, HVAC, fuel cells, elevators and escalators, fire and security, building systems, and industrial products, among others.
-UTC has made a commitment to donate three hundred rural elementary school libraries throughout China.
+UTC has made a commitment to donate two hundred rural elementary school libraries throughout China.

 Cummins Inc., a global power leader, is a corporation of complementary business units that design, manufacture, distribute and service engines and related technologies, including fuel systems, controls, air handling, filtration, emission solutions and electrical power generation systems.
 Cummins has donated over eighty elementary school libraries throughout China.